-Elias Alexander Vogler was born the third child of John and Christina Vogler, successful and respected merchants in the town of Salem, North Carolina.
+Elias Alexander Vogler was born the third child of John and Christina Vogler.
+John Vogler was a successful and respected silversmith, clock and watch repairman, and merchant in the town of Salem, North Carolina.
 Elias was raised in the traditions of Salem until he reached the age of thirteen.
 The records on Vogler’s early life are not particularly abundant, but it is known that Vogler was educated to that point in the local Salem Boys School or Anstalt.
 In 1839 it is recorded that Elias went to Lititz, PA, along with Austin Bonn and Henry Fries.
 Brother Beck in Lititz ran the school.
 Among other things Elias studied architectural drawing.
-He made a study of the Lititz Square which now hangs in the John Vogler House.

 Upon his return to Salem, he joined his father in his store in 1846.
 Three years later in 1849 Vogler married Emma Antoinette Reich.
 Six years later in 1855 he built the frame dwelling that became his home.

 On January 26th 1852 he began building the office behind his father’s store.
 Vogler was emerging as a community leader throughout these years.
 In January of 1853 Vogler was appointed one of five fire inspectors in Salem.
 This was an extremely important position that aided in keeping the town safe.
 The Moravians were meticulous about fire safety.